 Similar Trekking in Bhutan

-Snowman Trek Itinerary
+Snowman Trek I Itinerary

 You need time for acclimatization before you start the Bhutan Snowman Trek.
 Today our guide will take you to Drugyel Dzong(victory Dzong) one of the most iconic structures at Paro.
 On a clear day, you can view the beautiful snowcapped Jumolhari Mountain.
-Then visit 8th-century Kyichu Lhakhang followed by Paro Dzong built in 1646 by Shabdrung Ngawang Namgyel.In the evening leisure time at small Paro town.
+Then visit 8th-century Kyichu Lhakhang followed by Paro Dzong built in 1646 by Shabdrung Ngawang Namgyel.In the evening leisure time in small Paro town.
 My guide shall brief you about the start of the trek the next day.

 Max Altitude: 2820m